cearls/timberland/README.md

   ├── vendor/
 ```

-To assist with long-term caching, file hashing (e.g. `main-e1457bfd.js`) is enabled by default.
-This is useful for cache-busting purposes.
+To assist with long-term caching, file hashing (e.g., `main-e1457bfd.js`) is enabled by default, which is useful for cache-busting purposes.

 ## is-land.js and the Islands Architecture